Cumberland House, York

 The house is built of brick, although the basement and some features are of magnesian limestone.
-It is of two main storeys, with an attic and basement, and has five bays facing King's Staith.
-Inside, the two main reception rooms and staircase preserve their original features, and there are original fireplaces upstairs, but the service wing of the house, to the east, was remodelled in the 20th-century.
+It has two main storeys, with an attic and basement, and has five bays facing King's Staith.
+Inside, the two main reception rooms and staircase preserve their original features, and there are original fireplaces upstairs, but the service wing of the house, to the east, was remodelled in the 20th century.
 The house was restored from 1950 onwards.